zzzprojects/docs/dappertutorial.net/pages/third-party-libraries/dapper-transaction-third-party-library.md

 ---
 Title: Dapper Transaction - A Getting Started Tutorial to use Transaction
 MetaDescription: Discover Dapper.Transaction Library to use query and execute methods from the `IDbTransaction` interface.
 Learn about Dapper.Transaction limitations and how to install it with NuGet.
-LastMod: 2023-10-23
+LastMod: 2025-06-16
 ---

 # Dapper Transaction: A Getting Started Tutorial to use Transaction

 ## What's Dapper Transaction?

-**Dapper.Transaction** is exactly like `Dapper` but extend the `IDbTransaction` interface instead and use `Dapper` under the hood.
+**Dapper.Transaction** is exactly like `Dapper` but extends the `IDbTransaction` interface instead and uses `Dapper` under the hood.
 It's a simple library to make it easier to work with a transaction.

  - **Dapper.Transaction** is a simple and lightweight transaction management tool for Dapper.
  - Everything `Dapper` support, `Dapper Transaction` supports it as well (It's only a new extension method calling Dapper)